 Attendance is expected for all class sessions.
-If you are unable to make any class sessions during the semester, please notify me by phone or e-mail before the class session where you will be absent.
+If you are unable to make any class sessions during the semester, please notify me prior to missing when possible.
 I will assume if you need to miss class, there is a good reason, but attendance points lost for missed classes cannot be made up.
-Therefore, missing two or more classes will result in a lowered grade for the course.
-In the case of all absences, it is the student's responsibility to make arrangements to obtain notes, handouts, and lecture details from another student.
-Assignments that are due during a missed class must be turned in by 4:30 pm on the due date unless otherwise noted in the syllabus.
+Therefore, missing two or more classes will likely result in a lowered grade for the course.
+In the case of all absences, it is the student's responsibility to catch up via blackboard or with a colleague in the class.
+Assignments that are due during a missed class must still be turned in by 7:20pm on the due date.

-Participation.
+Participation: